 Exemptions from above rules

 1. Showcase obviously won’t have heats.
-Entries will be split across the Saturday night between other categories.
+Entries will be split across the Saturday night.
 For a Showcase the rules about “Swing” styling/music/moves are relaxed slightly, with judgement of the relative merits of each routine left to the judges discretion.

 1. Technique: The ability of the dancers to use core dance and movement technique to precisely execute swing dance steps.

 2. Lead & Follow: The skill of clear leading and following techniques that enable the flow, individual expression, moves, musicality and execution of the dance.

 3. Timing: How well the couple stays in time with the music and each other.
 Flow and connection.